 Electronic Communications Policy

-1. The format and content of all social media/web sites/pages managed by McNeese or purporting to be communicating on behalf of any McNeese college, department, office, organization, or administrative unit (hereinafter referred as “sites”) must be coordinated through the Office of Marketing and Licensing and must comply with the University’s policies regarding logo usage and brand identity.
+- The format and content of all social media/websites/pages managed by McNeese or purporting to be communicating on behalf of any McNeese college, department, office, organization, or administrative unit (hereinafter referred as “sites”) must be coordinated through the Office of Marketing and Communications (MarCom) and must comply with the University’s policies regarding logo usage and brand identity.
 This includes any use of the University’s name, logos, and other trademarked or copyrighted material.
-Where appropriate, the Office of Marketing and Licensing may determine that additional coordination with the University’s Web Design Task Force is required.
+With regard to websites, additional coordination with the University’s Office of Information Technology may be required.

-3. Anyone (employee, student, or other person) who represents or purports to represent McNeese in any fashion, by accepting the responsibility of maintaining an electronic media presence for or about McNeese State University, acknowledges that he/she will abide by the terms of this policy.
+- Anyone (employee, student, or other person) who represents or purports to represent McNeese in any fashion, by accepting the responsibility of maintaining an electronic media presence for or about McNeese State University, acknowledges that they will abide by the terms of this policy.

-4. Anyone utilizing state of Louisiana property, computer networks and/or state work time, may become subject to a state or federal Freedom of Information Act request.
-Any such request should be forwarded immediately (within 24 hours) to the Office of the President.
+- Anyone utilizing state of Louisiana property, computer networks and/or state work time, may become subject to a state or federal Freedom of Information Act request.
+Any such request should be forwarded immediately (within 24 hours) to the Office of Business Affairs.

-5. Release of information deemed official by the University is subject to oversight by the Office of Public Relations and University Events.
-It is not permissible to release official news of the University without the prior approval from the Office of Public Relations and University Events.
-Any personal opinions or other statements published on a site—if not approved by the Office of Public Relations and University Events in advance—must include a disclaimer to the effect that the opinions or statements do not express the official position of McNeese State University.
-Any person posting comments on a site purporting to be hosted, organized, or managed in whole or in part by McNeese thereby accepts responsibility for those comments, and must agree to abide by the terms of this policy and all state and federal guidelines.
+- Release of information deemed official by the University is subject to oversight by the MarCom Office, and it is not permissible to release official news of the University without prior approval from the MarCom Office.
+Any personal opinions or other statements published on a site—if not approved by the MarCom Office in advance—must include a disclaimer to the effect that the opinions or statements do not express the official position of McNeese State University.
+Any person posting comments on a site purporting to be hosted, organized, or managed in whole or in part by McNeese thereby accepts responsibility for those comments and must agree to abide by the terms of this policy and all state and federal guidelines.
 Advertising or endorsement of external vendors or businesses, and political statements or endorsements are prohibited.
-All State of Louisiana rules regarding purchasing, contract confidentiality proprietary information, and open records regulations apply, as well as federal guidelines regarding health information (HIPPA) and student records (FERPA), must be obeyed.
+All Louisiana rules regarding purchasing, contract confidentiality, proprietary information, and open records regulations apply, as well as federal guidelines regarding health information (HIPPA) and student records (FERPA).

-6. Anyone utilizing or building a site that purports to represent McNeese, including any blog, Facebook page, Twitter site, YouTube channel, or other social medium, is expected to follow the social media/web guidelines listed below.
+- Anyone utilizing or building a site that purports to represent McNeese, including any blog, Facebook page, Twitter site, YouTube channel, or other social medium is expected to follow the social media/web guidelines listed below.

-8. IN AN EMERGENCY OR CRISIS: Information is not to be posted to any site about the situation without approval from the Office of Public Relations and University Events.
-If an event is unfolding on campus, refer all concerned persons to the University’s home page:www.mcneese.edu.
-Information based on speculation or rumors or unconfirmed official University statements may complicate and delay efforts to communicate accurate information available about emergency responses.
-The presence of erroneous information should be reported immediately to the Office of Pulbic Relations and University Events.
+- In an emergency or crisis: Information is not to be posted to any site about the situation without approval from the MarCom Office.
+If an event is unfolding on campus, refer all concerned persons to the University’s home page at www.mcneese.edu.
+Information based on speculation, rumors, or unconfirmed official University statements may complicate and delay efforts to communicate accurate information available about emergency responses.
+The presence of erroneous information should be reported immediately to the MarCom Office.

 Social Media/Web Guidelines